spray/spray/docs/documentation/spray-io/index.rst

 the `SSL/TLS support`_) have found their way, in an improved form, from the *spray* codebase into the Akka codebase, so that *spray's* own IO module will cease to exist in the near future.

-For *spray* 1.0 and 1.1 the *spray-io* module contains a direct **back-port** of the new Akka-I/O infrastructure from Akka 2.2 to Akka 2.0 and Akka 2.1 (respectively).
-This means that users of Akka 2.0 and Akka 2.1 can enjoy the benefits of the new I/O layer even without upgrading by simply including *spray-io* as a dependency.
+In release 1.2 *spray-io* only contains a few remnants of the earlier infrastructure, which haven't been completely upgraded to the Akka 2.2 I/O layer yet.
+So, usually there should be no reason to depend on *spray-io* from your own applications anymore.

 All documentation for the new I/O layer can be found in the `docs to Akka 2.2`_, namely: